Oath Keepers

 Several organizations that monitor U.S. domestic terrorism and hate groups describe the Oath Keepers as a far-right extremist or radical group.
 In 2015, Mark Pitcavage of the Anti-Defamation League (ADL) described the group as "heavily armed extremists with a conspiratorial and anti-government mindset looking for potential showdowns with the government".
-According to the Southern Poverty Law Center (SPLC), the group is anti-government and extremist.
-Former SPLC senior fellow Mark Potok describes the group as "an anti-government group who believe in a wild set of conspiracy theories".
-The FBI describes the Oath Keepers as a "paramilitary organization" and a "large but loosely organized collection of militia who believe that the federal government has been coopted by a shadowy conspiracy that is trying to strip American citizens of their rights."
-Some researchers have suggested the Oath Keepers' organizing principle is as a "profit-maximizing firm", rather than the hierarchical and close-knit "club" structure that many other groups in these categories show.
+The group is anti-government and extremist.
+Former SPLC fellow Mark Potok describes the group as "an anti-government group who believe in a wild set of conspiracy theories".
+The FBI describes the Oath Keepers as a "paramilitary organization" and a "large but loosely organized collection of militia who believe that the federal government has been co-opted by a shadowy conspiracy that is trying to strip American citizens of their rights."
+Some researchers have suggested the Oath Keepers' organizing principle is as a "profit-maximizing firm", rather than the hierarchical and close-knit "club" structure that similar groups show.

-Oath Keepers were present wearing military fatigues during the 2014 and 2015 unrest in Ferguson, Missouri, when members armed with semi-automatic rifles roamed streets and rooftops.

-By September 2021, twenty members had been indicted for federal crimes related to the January 2021 Capitol attack, with four pleading guilty.

-The organization was subpoenaed by the House Select Committee on the January 6 Attack in November 2021.
-Eleven members of the organization, including its founder and leader Stewart Rhodes, were indicted for seditious conspiracy in January 2022.
-Nine were convicted of this rare charge, as follows: By late April, two of the indicted members had pleaded guilty to it, and a third member who had not been named in the initial indictment pleaded guilty to it on May 4.
-On November 29, a jury found Rhodes and one co-defendant guilty of it.
-Four more Oath Keepers were convicted of it by a separate jury two months later.